 However, you have not seen one tip about advertising here.
 Therefore, here’s one: NEVER hit “Boost.”
 Hitting Boost is taking a bucket, filling it with money, and throwing it out of a window.
 Growing a strong core audience and consistently getting your message out work.
 I’ve done it.
 Details on advertising with Facebook posts are outside the scope of this article.
 However, I do recommend advertising for any business.
-It will bring much more people to your brand or business.
+It will bring many more people to your brand or business.

 When advertising on Facebook, use the Facebook ad tools or, preferably, Power Editor.
 I have excellent results from running ads with a budget as small as $3 to $5 a day.
 If you have not advertised before, start out with a small budget and work up over time.
 However, please do not Boost or throw money at a problem.
 It seldom, if ever, is the solution.

-What did we learn about Facebook posts Spencer?
+What did we learn about Facebook posts, Spencer?

 - Think like Facebook!